fivethreeo/cloudformation-templates/README.md

 ## Usage

-If you have not added any EC2 keys go to EC2 keypairs and add a new keypair.
+If you have not added any EC2 keypairs go to EC2 keypairs and add a new keypair.

 Create a stack using `lambda_role.template`, make a note of the arn in output.